 At Zennify we have started an initiative called ZennEarth.
-ZennEarth's mission is to empower individuals to support and promote sustainability initiatives both in the office and at home.
-This is the first of many blog posts where our very own Gabe Wonders will share Zennify's sustainability initiatives as well as actions we are taking at home.
+ZennEarth’s mission is to empower individuals to support and promote sustainability initiatives both in the office and at home.
+This is the first of many blog posts where we will share Zennify’s sustainability initiatives as well as actions we are taking at home.

 Cutting waste is quite simple and can be applied both at home and work by following these five easy steps.
 Refuse what you don’t need, reduce what you need, reuse what you cannot consume, recycle what you cannot refuse and rot the rest.